Legal

 Because we collect only minimal technical data tied to random installation identifiers (not to your name or account), we may be unable to verify your identity or locate your specific data without additional information.
 In such cases, we will work with you in good faith to fulfil your request to the extent possible.

-To exercise any of these rights, email us at support@madbunnies.dev.
+To exercise any of these rights against us, email us at support@madbunnies.dev.

 Where our processing of your data is based on consent, you may withdraw that consent at any time by uninstalling the app, which stops all future crash and performance data collection and resets the Crashlytics installation UUID and Firebase installation ID.
 You may also contact us at support@madbunnies.dev to request deletion of previously collected data.